patriciamcphee/aboutme/_docs/how-tos.md

    The default is 20.
 If exceeding the max value of photos or files, the SDK deletes the oldest file.

-2. Change the background color of attachment menu:
+2. Change the background color of the attachment menu:

    `LPConfig.defaultConfiguration.photosharingMenuBackgroundColor`